Hartford Athletic: Rhode Island FC

 In the early years, the club didn't have much of a direct rival, with New York Red Bulls II being the only nearby club.
-However with the addition of Rhode Island FC in 2024, the two sides developed a natural regional rivalry, being the only two USL Championship clubs in New England.
+However, with the addition of Rhode Island FC in 2024, the two sides developed a natural regional rivalry, being the only two USL Championship clubs in New England.
 In 2024, the two sides played to a 1–1 draw in Hartford, before Rhode Island won 3–0 in the reverse fixture.

 On July 19, 2025, the two clubs played at Centreville Bank Stadium for the first time.
 The match ended 0–0, but saw 27 combined fouls.
 Additionally, the celebrations and antics of Hartford goalkeeper Anthony Siaha directed towards Rhode Island fans and postmatch violence from Rhode Island fans gained notable media attention.
 The two clubs played the very next week in the final group stage matchday of the 2025 USL Cup.
 In another physical match (31 total fouls), that included a red card from Hartford's Beverly Makangila and Rhode Island fans booing Siaha when he got the ball, both sides came back from a goal down as the match finished 2–2.
 In the ensuing penalty shootout, Hartford won 4–3 to keep their hopes of advancing alive.
 On Saturday, August 23, 2025, Hartford Athletic beat RIFC 3-0 including a red card on Rhode Island player Aldair Giovanni Sanchez in the 84th minute.
 This was the first regulation win against Rhode Island by Hartford.

 Others

 In the 2023 U.S. Open Cup third round, Hartford Athletic played away at New England Revolution in the first competitive match against another team from New England.
 Hartford lost 2–1.

 The 2025 season saw Hartford Athletic play another New England team, Portland Hearts of Pine, in the USL Cup group stage (a 2–0 win) and U.S. Open Cup second round (a 1–1 draw followed by a 4–2 loss on penalties).

-There are four other notable soccer clubs in the state of Connecticut: CT United FC in MLS Next Pro, AC Connecticut in USL League Two, and Hartford City FC and New Haven United FC in the NPSL.
-Hartford have shared Trinity Health Stadium with AC Connecticut and Hartford City at various points in their history, but have never played another Connecticut club in a competitive match.
+There are five other notable soccer clubs in the state of Connecticut: CT United FC in MLS Next Pro, AC Connecticut and Connecticut Rush in USL League Two, New Haven United FC in the NPSL, and independent club Hartford City FC.
+Hartford Athletic have shared Trinity Health Stadium with AC Connecticut and Hartford City at various points in their history, but have never played another Connecticut club in a competitive match.

 In a 2025 USL Championship match against the Pittsburgh Riverhounds, Marlon Hairston accused Danny Griffin of using a racial slur.
 Additionally, there were multiple instances of fan violence, both physical and verbal.

+In 2026, the women's team will face AC Connecticut 3 times.